 At this point, you should have defined:

-- Found some businesses networking events in your local area;
+- Found some business networking events in your local area;

 - Done some online business networking in your locality;